JuliaLang/julia/CONTRIBUTING.md

 The Julia team uses [GitHub issues](https://github.com/JuliaLang/julia/issues) to track and discuss problems, feature requests, and pull requests.
 By contributing code to Julia, you are agreeing to release it under the [MIT License](https://github.com/JuliaLang/julia/tree/master/LICENSE.md).

-You can make pull requests for incomplete features to get code review, in which case we have a convention of prefixing the pull request title with "RFC:" to indicate that the work is incomplete so it doesn't accidentally get merged into the master branch before it's baked.
+You can make pull requests for incomplete features to get code review, in which case we have a convention of prefixing the pull request title with "RFC:" to indicate that the work is incomplete so it doesn't accidentally get merged into the master branch before it's ready.

 Before submitting, make sure that all tests pass by running `make testall`.
 Even better, add your own tests for your change or feature to the test files in `tests/`.
-If your contribution includes changes to Makefiles or external dependencies, make sure you can build Julia from a clean tree using `git clean -fdx` or equivalent.
+If your contribution includes changes to Makefiles or external dependencies, make sure you can build Julia from a clean tree using `git clean -fdx` or equivalent (be careful – this command will delete any files lying around that aren't checked into git).

 ## Getting help

-While getting familiar with Julia and using unfamiliar aspects of the language, remember to check out [the docs](http://docs.julialang.org/en/latest/) and keep in mind that they are [searchable](http://docs.julialang.org/en/latest/search/).
+While getting familiar with Julia, remember to check out [the docs](http://docs.julialang.org/en/latest/), keeping in mind that they are [searchable](http://docs.julialang.org/en/latest/search/).
 (If you use a script blocker then you'll have to unblock that page.)
 The [source code](https://github.com/JuliaLang/julia) is an excellent source of examples (and it's mostly pretty approachable).
 If you're still stumped, post something on [the dev list](https://groups.google.com/forum/?fromgroups#!forum/julia-dev), but you may want to search the archives first to see if there's already been a discussion about what you're stuck on.

 ## Resources